Video interviewing can make hiring more efficient and give you access to more qualified candidates.

 3. As younger workers are more likely to expect a digital experience, this technology can give you a leg up with Generation Zers, in particular.

-4. Video interviews often enhance the job candidate’s experience.
-In one survey, about half of candidates felt that the video interview helped them stand out in the recruitment process, and 25% more candidates preferred this technique to in-person interview.
+4. VIs often enhance the job candidate’s experience.
+In one survey, about half of candidates felt that the VU helped them stand out in the recruitment process, and 25% more candidates preferred this technique to in-person interviews.

 Some employers have expressed fears that information obtained via a VI (such as race or gender) could be used against them in a discrimination suit.
 However, the Equal Opportunity Office doesn’t prohibit technology such as VI and says that the technology itself doesn’t discriminate.
 In truth, VI technology could actually reduce your risk of a discrimination complaint.
 Because everything that happens during the interview is recorded, you have proof of what was or wasn’t said during the interaction.
 At the same time, asynchronous VI eliminates the opportunity for spontaneous, off-limits questions or areas of discussion.
 Asynchronous VI also prevents you from changing a question in a way that would unfairly benefit one candidate over another.